leodeslf/leaf/src/content/notes/se/sorting_algorithms.md

 **Average benchmark** results for each *algorithm* implementation sorting an average case collection on multiple *lengths* to compare its performance evolution.
 The best and second best algorithms for each collection length are highlighted.

-Elementary Sorting Algorithms (algorithm vs collection lenght):
+Elementary Sorting Algorithms (algorithm vs collection length):

 ||`25`|`250`|`1,000`|`15,000`|`50,000`
 ---|---|---|---|---|---